larics/mrs_course/README.md

+&#8598; Click in the upper left corner for Table of Contents

 # FER - MRS Course Project
 Dear students, welcome to the Multi-Robot Systems course.
 These instructions will help you set up everything needed for the project you will be working on as a part of the course requirements.